Oregon Catholic Press: Operations

-The not-for-profit company publishes liturgical music, books, choral collections, hymnals, missals, and support materials serving the universal and multicultural church in English, Spanish, Vietnamese, Korean and Chinese.
+The not-for-profit company publishes liturgical music, books, choral collections, hymnals, missals, and support materials serving the Roman Catholic Church in English, Spanish, Vietnamese, Korean and Chinese.

+OCP also publishes contemporary Christian music, through its Spirit and Song imprint.
+All music is consistent with the ethical directives and theology of the Catholic Church, making Spirit & Song a suitable alternative to mainstream praise and worship music for Catholic parishes.

-OCP also publishes music for youth and young adults, through its Spirit and Song imprint and religious education materials and academic and inspirational books through its Pastoral Press imprint.
-It also publishes the Catholic Sentinel, the diocesan newspaper for the Archdiocese of Portland.
-On July 21, 2022, the Archdiocese of Portland and Oregon Catholic Press issued a joint news release announcing that both the Catholic Sentinel and El Centinela would close on Oct.
+Pastoral Press, a division of OCP, publishes religious education materials and academic and inspirational books.

+OCP is the long-term publisher of the Catholic Sentinel, the diocesan newspaper for the Archdiocese of Portland.
+The Sentinel is the longest running Catholic newspaper in the Western United States.
+On July 21, 2022, the Archdiocese of Portland and Oregon Catholic Press issued a joint news release announcing that both the Catholic Sentinel and El Centinela (the Sentinels Spanish language edition) would close on Oct.
 1.

-OCP represents well-known contemporary Catholic liturgical music composers Dan Schutte, and the other members known as the St. Louis Jesuits (Bob Dufford, John Foley, Tim Manion and Roc O'Connor), Bernadette Farrell, Carey Landry, Michael Joncas, Jamie Cortez, Bob Hurd, Tom Kendzia, and Christopher Walker.
-Newer songwriters, Steve Angrisano, Jesse Manibusan and Sarah Heart are represented by the Spirit and Song imprint.
+OCP represents well-known contemporary Catholic liturgical music composers Dan Schutte, and the other members known as the St. Louis Jesuits (Bob Dufford, John Foley, Tim Manion and Roc O'Connor), Bernadette Farrell, Carey Landry, Michael Joncas, Jamie Cortez, Bob Hurd, Tom Kendzia, Anne Quigley, and Christopher Walker.
+More contemporary songwriters, such as Steve Angrisano, Casey McKinley and Sarah Hart are represented by the Spirit and Song imprint.

 Along with GIA Publications, OCP is a co-owner of OneLicense.net, having merged LicenSingOnline.org with OneLicense.net on January 1, 2017.

-Response to COVID-19

-As part of the COVID-19 pandemic, the company received $3 million in a federally backed small business loan from Zions Bank as part of the first round of the Paycheck Protection Program.
-The company stated it would allow them to retain 157 jobs.
-The loan was subsequently forgiven.